“Mommy, I had a bad dream,” I said as I climbed onto her bed. Dad groaned and rolled over.

 Of course, this is not easy and I don’t have all the answers on how to do it, but I do know the One who can help.
 Our Saviour.
 All we need to do is ask.

-It was hard to watch my mother and brother die a bit more each day, but we savoured every moment with them.
+It was hard to watch my mother die a bit more each day, but we savoured every moment with her.
 We made new memories in a difficult time.
 We cried together, laughed together, and held each other.
 When one was weak, the others held tightly and became our strength.
-We clung to the hope we would see them again…whole.
+We clung to the hope we would see her again…whole.

-We faced the fear of losing our mother and brother together.
+We faced the fear of losing our mother together.
 Head on.
 With God’s help.

 It’s the only way.